Breaking Down Barriers: GitLab and Jenkins in Modern DevOps

 3.3.
 GitLab’s Native Support for Containers

-In today’s DevOps landscape, containerization is king.
-GitLab understands this and provides native support for containers:
+In modern DevOps, containerization is important.
+GitLab provides native support for containers:

-Efficiency in CI/CD is a top priority for DevOps teams.
-GitLab introduces the GitHub Runner:
+Efficiency in CI/CD is a priority for DevOps teams.
+GitLab provides the GitLab Runner:

 • Scalability: GitHub Runner allows you to scale your CI/CD pipeline efficiently, adapting to your project’s needs.